 - those who advise on or distribute these.

-The Packaged Retail and Insurance-based Investment Regulation (“PRIIPs”) entered into force on 1st January 2018.
-Since this date, firms involved in manufacturing or distributing (advising on or selling) certain retail investment products have been required to:
+The Packaged Retail and Insurance-based Investment Products (“PRIIPs”) regulation entered into force on 1st January 2018.
+Since then, firms involved in manufacturing or distributing (advising on or selling) certain retail investment products have been required to:

 - publish these KIDs on their websites; and